eBay / Amazon / Netscape / RealAudio / Domain Fees

 with his fiancée, Pam Wesley.
 Wesley collected PEZ dispensers, and she mentioned

-that she was having trouble finding fellow collectors to trade with.
+that she was having trouble finding fellow collectors with which to trade.
 He came to

 Wesley's rescue by writing the code for what would one day become eBay.
 The

 domain name ebay.com was registered in August 1995, the beginning of the

 largest online person-to-person trading community.

 Amazon, launched in Seattle by Jeffrey Bezos, was the first online bookstore